 The temptation of a cooling dip on a hot day is as strong today as it was in 19th century Missouri.
 Statistically, young males are especially unable to resist the allure of their local rivers, lakes, and reservoirs.
 In the middle of a heat wave, what could appear more wholesome, natural and harmless?

 The reality of the situation is quite different.
 Deceptively cold water, underwater currents, reeds, weeds and rubbish can all catch out the strongest of swimmers.
 Not for nothing are the summer months labelled “peak drowning season” by the emergency services.

 The fantastic weather we’ve enjoyed so far this year has brought heartbreak to families whose loved ones have got into trouble whilst swimming in lakes.
-Eight people died in the North West during last week’s heatwave, with more people feared missing in the water.
+Eight people died in the North West during last year’s heatwave, with more people feared missing in the water.

 These terrible incidents are nothing new.
 The latest Water Incident Database (WAID) shows there were 1,931 drowning fatalities from 2014 to 2020.
 A report written by the National Water Safety Forum in 2017 recommended mandatory lessons about cold water shock as part of the primary education curriculum to deter future instances.
 Almost a year later though, this proposal is still awaiting the Government’s attention.

 Despite warnings issued by the Police, signage prohibiting swimming and even news reports of these deaths, the tiny minority assume they are immune to the risk.
 For the time being at least it seems likely that reports of this sort will continue to make the news.

 The legal position for the victims of this sort of incident, however, is quite clear.
 The starting point is normally that they are doing something which is specifically forbidden by signage.
 So, legally they are trespassers.